JMorris1575/CryptogramSolver/docs/addcollection.rst

 Adding a New Collection
 =======================

-.. |addcollectionicon| image:: ../images/addCollectionIcon.png
-    :width: 24px

-New collections of puzzles may be added to the local computer by an administrator by selecting "Create Collection..." from the Admin menu, using the keyboard shortcut Ctrl-Alt-C, or by clicking the |addcollectionicon| icon on the toolbar.
-When you do so, the following dialog will appear:

 .. image:: ../images/AddEditDialog.png

+Collections are added to the system by means of the dialog box above.
 The following outlines the use of the dialog box:

 +------------------------+---------------------------------------------------------------------+
 | Collection Name:       | Enter a name for this collection.
 The name you choose will be used |